multiversx/mx-chain-notifier-go/README.md

 will try to publish events to `RabbitMQ`.
 Check `RabbitMQ` section for config in order to set up the url and exchanges properly.

+There are multiple exchanges that can be used, they can be found in the main config file in the `RabbitMQ` section.
+The data structures corresponding to these exchanges are defined in code in `data/outport.go` file.

 ## Subscribing

 Once the proxy is launched together with the observer/s, the driver's methods